 Which to Choose?

-The decision between a web app and a mobile app depends on your project’s requirements and target audience.
+You should base your decision between a web app and a mobile app on your project’s requirements and target audience.
 Here are some considerations:

 - If you want your app to be accessible on multiple platforms and devices, a web app is a better choice.